topitbopit/rblx/hat_lib/DOCS.md

 **How does the net work?**
 It does some ooga booga stuff and updates some hat stuff every other frame
 Idk why it works but it does
+**Why do I need an fps unlocker?**
+Because the net updates the position every 2 frames, the net will appear choppy / laggy for other players.
+However, setting the cap to 144 (or higher) will let the hats update quicker, making it look smoother